shaynaeim/knn-classification-project/README.md

 - Train a classifier on labeled data.
 - Evaluate model accuracy and visualize results.
 - Compare how different K values affect model performance.

-The dataset used here is similar to those introduced in KNN lecture materials, making it a practical continuation project.

 ---

 ## 🚀 Key Steps